themoscode/epimobile_angularjs/README.md

 # epimobile_angularjs

-A web app made with AngularJS
+A web app made with AngularJS for the company EPI Development (https://epi.rent)